 The last task is to decide on the traversal count, t(e) for each edge in the string graph, given upper and lower bounds [l(e), u(e)] on the edges from the previous phases of the construction.
-We begin by formulating the problem as a minimum cost network flow problem wherein we find the minimum traversal counts that satisfy the edge bounds and preserve equality of in- and out-counts (flows).
+We begin by formulating the problem as a minimum cost network flow problem where in we find the minimum traversal counts that satisfy the edge bounds and preserve equality of in- and out-counts (flows).
 That is, if we think of the traversal counts as integral flows, then if net inflow to a node equals net outflow, there is a generalized Eulerian tour that traverses each edge t(e) times.
-By minimizing the flow, subject to the bound constraints, we are appealing to parsimony.
-The use of network flow is suggested in (Pevzner et al., 2001), but without elaboration.
+By minimizing the flow subject to the bound constraints we are appealing to parsimony.

 A reconstruction takes the form of a number of contiguous sequences, the breaks between sequences being due to a failure to sample some regions by chance.
-Each of these is a distinct tour and typically these begin at a vertex with zero in-degree and end at a vertex with zero out-degree.
+Each of these is a distinct tour and typically these begin at a vertex with zero in degree and end at a vertex with zero out degree.
 However, a contig could begin or end at a vertex with non-zero in/out-degree.
 So to correctly model the flow problem, we must add $\epsilon$ -labeled meta-edges $s \rightarrow v$ and $v \rightarrow s$ into and out of every junction vertex from a special source vertex s.
-There are no bounds on these edges and we now seek a cyclic tour wherein we understand there is to be a contig break whenever s is traversed.
+There are no bounds on these edges and we now seek a cyclic tour where in we understand there to be a contig break whenever sis traversed.
 We appeal to parsimony and seek a minimum integral flow satisfying the edge bounds.
-Formally, a minimum cost network flow problem (Ahuja et al., 1993) is usually formulated as follows:
+Formally, a minimum cost network flow problem (AMO93) is usually formulated as follows